lukaskj/syncr/README.md

 ### Server configuration file

 Contains groups of hosts connection information to connect to be referenced in scenarios files.<br />
-The default servers config file is `servers.yaml` in the current directory.
+The default servers config file is `servers.yaml` in the current directory, but also can be passed using the `-s` argument.

 **Example:** [servers.yaml](./examples/servers.yaml) (json example [here](./examples/servers.json))